 2. Not attending the inspection

-Being present for the inspection may not be mandatory, but it’s a smart idea.
+Attending the inspection isn’t required, but it is a smart move.
 Simply reading the inspection report isn’t enough to give most homeowners and homebuyers the full picture.

 “If they don’t see it, they don’t understand it,” Gibson says, adding that he turns down dozens of inspections a year “because people can’t be there or don’t want to be there.”